Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Plants are stronger and produce more blooms.
 Incorporate Epsom salts into the soil at the time of planting and also use as a liquid when watering every 2 to 3 weeks on a regular basis.

 Azaleas & Rhododendron – Helps produce more flowers and help plants from turning “yellow” from sulfate deficiency.
 Apply 1 tablespoon per 9 square feet over the root zone every 2-4 weeks.

 Fruit Trees – Producing fruit is a long process for a tree.
 Magnesium levels often drop during this “long season” where applications of Epson salt can be of great benefit.

 Stronger plant growth, improved photosynthesis, fruit can taste better, look more attractive, be more nutritious and more weather and disease resistant.
 Apply 2 tablespoons per 9 square feet over the root zone 3 times per year.

-Lawn & Grass – Epsom salt can help in the germination process and aid in health growth of a seed in its early stages.
-The minerals within the Epsom salt can help grass with a healthier and greener look, and assist grass roots to grow stronger to withstand effects from the environment.
+Lawn & Grass – Epsom salts can help in the germination process and aid in health growth of a seed in its early stages.
+The minerals within the Epsom salts can help grass with a healthier and greener look, and assist grass roots to grow stronger to withstand effects from the environment.